 If your roommates are friends and people you like being around, living in the community while you’re young can be an incredible way to create lifelong memories.

-I think this strategy is the best fit for young adults, but I wouldn’t recommend it for families (though, it could still work if you did option 2 or 3, listed above in the overview).
+I think this strategy is the best fit for young adults.
+I wouldn’t recommend it for families, though, unless you did the second and third options listed above.

 Interview with Ben Leybovich, JustAskBenWhy.com